About This Site

-Cindy Leonard is the Consulting Team Leader at the Bayer Center for Nonprofit Management at Robert Morris University.
+Cindy Leonard is Consulting Team Leader at the Bayer Center for Nonprofit Management at Robert Morris University.
 She manages the consulting program and technology program, working with the consulting team to maximize client satisfaction and identify areas for growth.
 Her own consulting specialty is helping nonprofits leverage technology to meet their missions.
-In addition to technology assessments, planning and decision support, she specializes in website development on the WordPress platform.
-Cindy convenes monthly Bagels & Bytes meetups and organizes the annual TechNow conference.
+In addition to technology assessments, planning and decision support, she specializes in website development on the WordPress platform and community organizing around nonprofits+technology.
+She presently serves on the board of the Alliance for Nonprofit Management.
 She holds a B.S. in computer science, an M.B.A. and a M.Ed. in instructional design technology, all from Seton Hill University.

 I began my nonprofit career after a layoff from a telecommunications firm back in the late 90’s.
 I started nonprofit life as a part-time administrative assistant with an environmental organization while getting an associate degree in computer programming at my local community college.
 Over the next decade or so, I got three more degrees (see bio above) and was promoted a few times so I was eventually managing that organization’s technology full time before long.